 THE MINISTRY RESOURCE COMMITTEE

-All other grants from the Church Development Committee of the Presbytery use the MRC Grant Common Application Form.
-The Ministry Resource Committee usually meets on the second Thursday of the month.
+The Ministry Resource Committee usually meets on the first Thursday of the month.

 Hamilton Fund – In 1980, Mrs. George Hamilton gave her home to Mecklenburg Presbytery that it might be sold and the interest from the investment used for the small churches of the presbytery.
 Mrs. Hamilton died in 1986, and memorial contributions were added to the principal of the fund.
 We are grateful for the life of Mrs. Hamilton and for her generosity.
 Hamilton Fund Grants assist congregations of 200 members or less with new projects or programs that could not be included in the annual budget of their congregation.
 These funds are not to be used for programs and/or projects, which the Hamilton Fund would be expected to continually, underwrite each year.
 Grants up to $250-1000 per congregation per year.
-Deadline for application is July 31st; applications will be considered as they are received.
+Rolling deadline.

 New Initiatives Grant –To assist a new worshiping community or to help an already established congregation who is taking on a completely new initiative which responds to a changing ministry context and develops innovative programs or projects that lead to increased outreach and vitality for the congregation.
 Grants up to $2500 per congregation per year.
 Rolling deadline.